Go time travelling and follow in the footsteps of Jamie and Claire on our Outlander tour from Edinburgh.

 Falkland - This quaint town in the Kingdom of Fife boasts a beautiful palace and a serene setting.

 Relive the tragic battles, death-defying escapes, and sentimental moments of Outlander.
 You’ll visit towns that are virtually unchanged since the 16th century.
 Wander through ancient battlefields.
-And visit some of Scotland’s most tucked away castles.
+And visit some of Scotland’s most hidden-away castles.
 What’s more is that you share this unique experience with Outlander fans from around the world.

 So discuss your favourite scenes from the show, enjoy Scotland’s gorgeous landscapes, and follow the epic journey of the time-travelling love affair.